 Basic concepts: eSIM, SIM, and profile

-An eSIM is a virtual SIM card: a chip soldered inside the mobile that is programmed by software instead of inserting a plastic card.
+An eSIM is a virtual SIM card: a chip soldered inside your mobile that is programmed by software instead of inserting a plastic card.
 When you buy a travel eSIM, you download a profile, which contains the data that tells your phone which operator to connect to.
 In a minute, you go from having nothing to being online.

 These are the building blocks of everything else: